-What To Expect From Your Wedding Photographer: A Complete Bride And Groom’s Guide.
+What To Expect From Your Photographer: A Complete Bride And Groom’s Guide.

 Details.

-Wedding photographers document the items that hold sentimental value.
-Your wedding dress is likely the most significant garment you’ll ever wear, and your shoes and accessories complete your bridal look.
-Your wedding album tells a story and these images help narrate the events leading up to the ceremony.
+Wedding photographers capture the items that hold sentimental value.
+Your wedding dress is probably the most important garment you’ll ever wear, and your shoes and accessories complete your bridal look.

-My husband’s most cherished accessory was his grandfather’s handkerchief.
-One of our favorite shots captures the poignant moment when he gently blots away tears from his eyes using that very handkerchief as I walk down the aisle.
+My husband’s most treasured accessory was his grandfather’s handkerchief.
+One of our favorite shots captures the touching moment when he gently wipes away tears from his eyes using that very handkerchief as I walk down the aisle.

 The Dress: